jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

 * Start by doing short swing with driver, like it is an approach.
 To learn to get lower.
 * Speed comes from the swing arc.
 * Work on finish in pure balance.

+## Course management

+Do not think the next shot will be your best, so add one or more club as most likley you will be shorter.
+Smooth take away is the most important (Leadbetter, Laura Davies,..) thing in the golf swing.
+Smooth means we start by moving the body, quick it means we move the hands and arms before.
+Routine to work on the trajectory with 8 iron and higher: one straight, one fade, one draw, one high (move ball forward in stance), one low (ball at the beginning of the stance, keep hands low after impact).
+Follow the feet direction for the take away.